vistadataproject/nodeVISTA/setupDocker/README.md

 From the Macintosh host, obtain IP address of the docker container <dockerIPaddress>:
 > sudo docker inspect -f "{{ .NetworkSettings.IPAddress }}" nodevista999

-From the Windows guest environment in Virtualbox, confirm it can reach the NodeVistA docker environment using bridged networking:
+From the Windows virtual machine, confirm it can reach the NodeVistA docker environment:
 > ping -r 5 <dockerIPaddress>

+Confirgure CPRS to use the correct IP and port address to reach nodeVISTA.
 Right-click on the CPRS icon and open its "Properties".
 Click on the "Shortcut" tab.
 In the "Target" field paste:
 > "C:\Program Files (x86)\VistA\CPRS\CPRSChart.ext" CCOW=diable s=<dockerIPaddress> p=9330 showrpcs